Applying for Aid: FAFSA

 When to File

 It is in your best interest to file the FAFSA as soon as you are able.
-The form for the next academic year is available after January 1 of each calendar year.
-(For example, the 2015–2016 FAFSA is available January 1, 2015.)
+The form for the next academic year is available after October 1 of each calendar year.
+(For example, the 2017–18 FAFSA is a available October 1, 2016.)
 While you do need you and your parents’ tax information in order to file the form, you can use estimated tax numbers to file it if there is a delay in getting exact numbers.

 For undergraduate students from Illinois who may qualify for the Illinois MAP grant, filing the FAFSA before February 1 is critical in order to be considered for available funds from this program.